revolist/revogrid-docs/blog/ms-project-gantt-whats-next.md

 - framework-friendly implementation
 - predictable JSON data ownership

-This is the gap RevoGrid Gantt is trying to fill.
+This is the gap RevoGantt is trying to fill.

 Not a heavyweight MSP clone.